Why is it called Fatima’s Hand?

 Producer & Host

-I’ve spent my entire life in the world of policy and politics, and a good part of the last eight years being an advisor and support system to other change makers around the world.
+I’ve spent my entire life in the world of policy and politics, and a good part of the last decade being an advisor and support system to other change makers around the world.
 I cut my teeth in US politics.
 But after working for seven years without a vacation slogging away from one campaign to the next , I committed myself to making a leap of faith and moving abroad to see what was going on in the rest of the world.
-I accepted a position in international development in Ukraine and thought I would be gone a year.
-That was eight years ago.
+I accepted a position in international nonprofit in Ukraine and thought I would be gone a year – almost 10 years ago.

 I am originally from the American west, born and raised in Kalispell, Montana, which provided me with the rarely used skills of horseback riding and shooting guns (although not at the same time).
 Besides politics and global change making, my passions are photography, anything food related, being a sous-chef for my husband and a good Aunt to my four nieces.
 I have lived most my life in and out of a suitcase – working across the Former Soviet Union, the Middle East and Africa.